Skip to main content

 TopicRule

-Browser exposureNever expose personal access keys in browser code
+Browser exposureNever expose tokens or access keys in browser code

-RotationRe-issue the key from Access Keys if it is exposed
+RotationRe-issue access keys from Access Keys if exposed

 hostedVerifyUrlSend the user to the returned NEUS hosted flow